KachiAlex/elderx/AI_INTEGRATION_README.md

 ## 📄 License

-This AI integration is part of the ElderX healthcare platform.
+This AI integration is part of the Care Master healthcare platform.
 See the main project license for details.

 ---